splinekonstantin/CSS-grid-image-gallery/README.md

 # CSS-grid-image-gallery
-A simple image gallery using CSS grid auto-fit and minmax.
+A simple image gallery using CSS grid auto-fill and minmax.